Southbourne to Emsworth via Thorney Island walk

-|OS Maps||Explorer map : OL8 (was 120) (Chichester)|
+|OS Maps||Explorer map : OL 8 (was 120) (Chichester)|

 |Toughness||1 out of 10.
 Level, no hills.|

 The coastal path is part of the Sussex Border Path, and this section of it is maintained by the army - the lower half of Thorney Island is an army base.
 The coastal path is always open.
 Access is easy, but strictly regulated, at 2 remote controlled gates with CCTV (one on the east, one on the west of the island).
-You may have to give your name or show id on the way in, on the path, or on the way out, on the other side of the island.
-In practise this isn't a problem.
+You may have to give your name or show ID on the way in, on the path, or on the way out, on the other side of the island.
+In practice this isn't a problem.

 The 2 highlights of the walk are both excellent picnic spots:

 |Swimming||"Swimming in the Harbour is permitted [but] discouraged...
 Please be aware that swimmers are very difficult to see from a vessel so keep aware and keep..." close to the shore.
 [In June 2015] the harbour was full of jelly fish as well!"
-Also, be aware at the south end of the island that tides and currents near the harbour mouth may be be very strong and fast.|
+Also, be aware at the south end of the island that tides and currents near the harbour mouth may be very strong and fast.|

 |Spring||"In spring, many birds nest on the shoreline.
 Please keep to the footpaths and have dogs under close control to minimise disturbance..."|

 From Waterloo, buy a ticket to Southbourne.
 From Victoria, buy a ticket to Emsworth (there are Southern-only tickets which are cheaper).
 The normal price ticket is valid on both routes.
 Or buy a Havant return (any route premitted) to give you flexibility for the return journey, this is slightly more expensive though.

 |Lunch and Tea||

 After the walk, we would love to get your feedback

-Out: (not a train station)
+Out (not a train station)

-Back: (not a train station)
+Back (not a train station)

-National Rail: 03457 48 49 50 • Travelline SE (bus times): 0871 200 2233 (12p/min) • TFL (London) : 0343 222 1234
+National Rail: 03457 48 49 50 • Travelline (bus times): 0871 200 22 33 (12p/min) • TFL (London) : 0343 222 1234

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|